 The First National Bank Of Lowell

-The First National Bank Of Lowell in Indiana printed $10,000 dollars worth of national currency.
-Very few banks in the country issued less than $25,000 face value of national bank notes.
-Currency from this bank should be very rare.
-This national bank opened in 1900 and stopped printing money in 1901, which equals a 2 year printing period.
-That means that money from this bank was not entering circulation very often.
-During its life, The First National Bank Of Lowell issued 2 different types and denominations of national currency.
+The First National Bank Of Lowell in Ohio printed $377,740 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1900 and stopped printing money in 1933, which equals a 34 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Lowell issued 8 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Lowell was located in Lake County.
-It was assigned charter number 5369.
+For the record, The First National Bank Of Lowell was located in Washington County.
+It was assigned charter number 5329.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Lowell in Indiana printed 200 sheets of $10 1882 brown back national bank notes.
-Very few national banks issued such a small number of 1882 brown backs.
+The First National Bank Of Lowell in Ohio printed 1,400 sheets of $10 1882 brown back national bank notes.
+That sheet output number is small.
+Don’t expect too many of these to be available to collectors.
 There were three $10 bills printed on a single sheet of 1882 brown backs.
 The design of the bill is similar to all earlier ten dollar national bank notes.
 The nickname comes from the fact that these bills have a brown seal and brown overprint.
 Despite saying series of 1882, these were actually printed by some banks up until 1908.
 The date you see in cursive relates to when the bank first started issuing brown back notes.

 Series of 1882 $10 Brown Back